AJ McLean: Naked (2016)

-Upcoming second solo album (2018–2019)
+Sex and Bodies (2018–present)

 On April 15, 2018, at the 53rd annual Academy of Country Music Awards, during an interview with Billboard, McLean discussed his plans to "disrupt country music" for his next solo project.
 He also said that the Backstreet Boys' collaboration on Florida Georgia Line's "God, Your Mama, and Me" inspired him to make a country album.
 On June 4, 2018, McLean released the single "Back Porch Bottle Service" from an upcoming album.
-McLean continued his foray into country-pop releasing the ballad "Boy And A Man" in March 2019 as a single from an upcoming album Long Road.
+McLean continued his foray into country-pop releasing the ballad "Boy and a Man" in March 2019 as a single from an upcoming album Long Road.
 The video was directed by René Elizondo Jr., best known for his work with Janet Jackson.

-Solo album and single
+During the COVID-19 pandemic, McLean released "Love Song Love" on April 27, 2021, which showcased his support for the LGBT community and then put out a new single "Smoke" on July 15, 2022, that he recorded with his group ATCK.
+McLean also announced he was set to release his second solo album, his first in 12 years since, Have It All called Sex and Bodies.

-During the pandemic, McLean has released "Love Song Love" on April 27, 2021, which showcased his support for the LGBT community and then recently put out a new single "Smoke" on July 15, 2022, that he recorded with his group ATCK and is set to release his second solo album, in 12 years since his first, Have It All (A. J. McLean album) called Sex and Bodies.
+On February 14, 2024, (Valentine's Day), McLean released a new song called Electric under his full name, Alexander James.
+In March 2024, McLean announced that he and NSYNC member Joey Fatone were coheadlining a tour together.

 Non-music works

 On July 22, 2015, McLean launched Skulleeroz Vapor, a line of liquids for use with electronic cigarettes.

 In 2020, McLean announced his nail polish line Ava Dean Beauty, which launched on November 30, 2020.
-He was inspired by his daughters, Ava and Lyric.
+He was inspired by his daughters.

 Television and film appearances

 In 1992, McLean was a contestant on the kids' game show Nickelodeon Guts.
-In April 2002, he made a guest appearance in the second-season episode of Static Shock titled "Duped".
+In April 2002, he made a guest appearance voicing himself in the Static Shock episode "Duped".

 McLean also appeared and performed with the Backstreet Boys on Arthur, Sesame Street, Sabrina the Teenage Witch, and Saturday Night Live.
 The Backstreet Boys, including McLean, made their film debut by appearing in the 2013 comedy This Is the End.
 In September 2018, McLean provided the voice of the golden mole Kuchimba on an episode of Disney's The Lion Guard.
 In 2016, McLean appeared in bandmate Nick Carter's music video for "19 in 99" as a pizza delivery man.
 In 2019, he voiced the character Lucy the Fairy in the episode "Cedric & the Fairies" of The Bravest Knight.
 On November 16, 2021, McLean announced he was to be the host for the second season of Fashion Hero, filming in South Africa in 2022.

 Dancing with the Stars

-In August 2020, McLean was announced as one of the celebrities competing on season 29 of Dancing with the Stars.
+In August 2020, McLean was announced as one of the celebrities competing on season 29 of Dancing with the Stars, placing seventh in the competition.

 RuPaul's Secret Celebrity Drag Race

 McLean was revealed as a contestant on RuPaul's Secret Celebrity Drag Race as Poppy Love.
-On September 30, 2022, during the season finale of RSCDR, Poppy Love was crowned the winner.
-Due to his win, Trans Lifeline would be the recipient of a $100,000 award.
+On September 30, 2022, during the season finale, Poppy Love was crowned the winner.
+Due to his win, Trans Lifeline would receive a $100,000 award.